iml-mackerel/00.0_model/README.md

 # Note

-The final fit should be saved.
+Final fit is available in Rdata/year/fit.Rdata